Home > Bike Types > Gravel Bikes

 Zipp 303 XPLR SW

-A deeper aero might be better if we look at gravel speed now and that most events are raced with an average of 22MPH or more for the leaders.
+A deeper aero rim might be better if we look at gravel speed now that most events are raced with an average of 22mph or more for the leaders.
 Wouldn’t a deeper rim be stiffer and heavier?
 Zipp feels the tire volume and wide-rim bed should even that out.
-The 303 XPLR SW is large for weight but pretty light at a claimed 1496g (1573g on our scales) for the set.
+The 303 XPLR SW is large for sure, but still pretty light at a claimed 1496g (1573g, actual weight on our scales with tape & valves) for the set.

 How deep are we talking?
 The 303 XPLR SW rim is 54mm deep, creating an effective aerodynamic complement for large gravel tires at high speed.
 Zipp’s engineering team found that a 54mm deep rim creates the perfect aspect ratio for aerodynamic efficiency with a 40mm gravel tire at race speeds.